kserve/community/CONTRIBUTING.md

   without your code changes.
 For new features try to cover as many variants as reasonably possible.

+- For new features e2e tests should be added [here](https://github.com/kserve/kserve/tree/master/test/e2e)

 - Modify the documentation as necessary.

 - Verify the entire CI process (building and testing) works.